NethermindEth/docs/docs/get-started/running-node/l2-networks.md

 An [Optimism node](https://docs.optimism.io/builders/node-operators/architecture) consists of two parts: op-node, a rollup node, analogous to a consensus client in Ethereum paired with an L2 execution client.

 :::warning Important
-- Similar to the L1 node, the L2 instance of Nethermind also requires a [properly configured](consensus-clients.md#configuring-json-rpc-interface) Engine API to communicate to op-node.
+Similar to the L1 node, the L2 instance of Nethermind also requires a [properly configured](consensus-clients.md#configuring-json-rpc-interface) Engine API to communicate to op-node.
-- If both the L1 and L2 nodes run on the same machine, ensure they use different ports and data directories.

 :::

 <Tabs groupId="network">